ranjanrai12/angular-prep/src/app/theory/angular/interview-question.md

 - Role based access control with help of router guard
 - Attach token in headers of each api call better to define it in interceptor layer.

+#### How you can optimize the performance of your application ?

+- 1. Use Production Build
+- 2. Lazy Loading of Modules
+- 3. OnPush Change Detection Strategy
+- 4. Track By in ngFor.
+- 5. Use Pure Pipes Instead of Methods in Templates
+- 6. Avoid Memory Leaks: Unsubscribe from Observables in ngOnDestroy or use takeUntil, async pipe, or take(1):
+- 7. Minimize Use of Third-Party Libraries
+- 8. Efficient State Management
+- 9. Use Angular DevTools and Lighthouse

 #### can we read jwt token ?

 Ans: yes we can with the secret key